 When did you start traveling?
 How many countries have you been to?

-First, I live in Singapore where income tax is low and take-home pay is higher, so managing finances has been easier in relative to living in other countries.
-Singapore is also an awesome hub for travel with many airlines coming in and out to various destinations, so it’s easy to get cheap flights.
-We also have tons of budget airlines in the region.
+First, I live in Singapore.
+Here income tax is low and take-home pay is higher, so managing finances has been easier in relative to living in other countries.
+Singapore is also an awesome hub for traveling.
+Many airlines fly in and out of Changi Airport to various destinations, so it’s easier to plan travel and get cheap flights.
+We also have tons of budget airlines in the region, often direct flights too.

-Second, I am good with money.
-Travel is a priority for me so I save up by living within my means – DIY stuff when I can, cooking my own food, taking public transports over a taxi, walking a lot, buy second-hand stuff, etc. When not traveling for work I always travel budget.
-I fly budget airlines whenever I can, then save money by staying in 6-8 beds hostels if I am by myself.
-They usually only run me about $8-25 per night depending on the city.
-If i can’t fly budget, I wait and look out for great flight deals.
-For example I flew from Singapore to Germany for ~$500 less than regular price thanks to an awesome sale by Lufthansa.
+Second, I am fairly responsible with money.
+Travel is a priority for me so I save up by living within my means – DIY stuff when I can, cooking my own food, taking public transports over a taxi, walking a lot, buy second-hand stuff, etc. When not traveling for work or sponsored trips, I always travel budget.
+I save money by staying in hostels when I am traveling by myself.
+If I can’t fly budget, then I wait and look out for flight deals.

-No, definitely not.
-I still hold a full time job in Singapore!
-But I do know that I travel more often than other people, and that’s because I literally jump at the chance to travel anytime it’s presented to me and I prioritize my resources around it.
+No. I still hold a full-time job in Singapore.
+But I do know that I tend to travel more often than other people.
+That’s because I jump at the chance to travel anytime it’s presented to me and I prioritize my resources around it.

-No, I am definitely not rich and no one is funding my travels.
-I fund my own travel using whatever money I save from work!
-I think one of the most common misconception about travel is that it’s always expensive, but you do not need to be rich to travel so long as you are creative with how you can save while traveling and do not expect five star accommodations.
-I’ll write a blog post on tips to travel within budget soon :)
+I think one of the most common misconceptions about travel is that it’s always expensive, but you do not need to be rich to travel so long as you are creative with how you can save while traveling and do not expect five-star accommodations.
+Be smart with your money!

 Why do you travel alone?
 How do you travel alone?
 Do you feel safe?

 Because it’s difficult to arrange many different schedules and I am impatient.
 I think if you’re always waiting on others to become available, you might miss out on some adventures.
 I don’t necessarily prefer traveling solo over traveling with friends (or vice versa).
-Both have its own pros and cons, but it’s more of a matter of convenience.
+Both have their own pros and cons.
+It’s more of a matter of convenience.

 Traveling solo might be a daunting experience to many, and I have to admit I was pretty nervous before I went on my first solo trip.
 That said, it’s actually not very difficult at all!
 In all of my solo destinations so far, I have always felt safe, even when I went to countries that are deemed “unsafe” on my own.
-As long as you exercise common sense and remain vigilant, i don’t find it to be too different than any other travels.
+As long as you exercise common sense and remain vigilant, I don’t find it to be too different than any other travels.